GrendgysFiles/Heroic-Fortnite-External-Cheat/README.md

 # HEROIC EXTERNAL CHEAT

 **Undetected**
-This is currently undetected 100%, we are offering a free cheat to build our brand for the meantime.
-Discord server is underway, in the meantime you can contact @heroicone on Discord!
+This is currently 100% undetected, we are offering a free cheat to build our brand for the next couple months.
+Our team is working on a discord server and will be updating the external at anytime it's neccasary, in the meantime you can contact @heroicone on Discord if you encounter any issues!

 **Info** 📝
 Open/Close Menu key = Insert